-The MWRD's Monitoring and Research Department has been collecting samples from seven WRPs to support numerous studies on sewage surveillance monitoring for COVID-19 and tracking its spread in the Chicago area since March 2020.
-The risk of transmission of the virus through wastewater is low, but traces of viral RNA present in the wastewater offer insight into its prevalence.
-An effective way to conduct COVID-19 monitoring is through targeted community-level monitoring of wastewater samples.
+The MWRD's Monitoring and Research Department has been collecting samples from seven WRPs to support studies on sewage surveillance monitoring for COVID-19 and tracking its spread in the Chicago area.
+The risk of transmission of the virus through wastewater is low, but traces of viral RNA sampled in the water offer insight.
+An effective way to conduct COVID-19 monitoring is through community-level targeted monitoring of wastewater samples.
 Although it is retrospective and cannot prevent COVID-19 or its spread, targeted monitoring can effectively survey communities for potential spread and hot spots and give public health agencies an edge in evaluating the presence of the virus and implementing additional strategies.
-The MWRD does not own local sewers that would allow it to conduct a detailed surveillance at the local community level, but the agency can collect wastewater samples flowing into its treatment plants via local sewers and the MWRD's intercepting sewers to provide a big picture overview.
-However, the sample collection from intercepting sewers is not simple.
-Local level sampling by each community and sample analysis may create considerable workload that is beyond current capacity and resources.
+The MWRD does not own local sewers that would allow it to conduct a detailed surveillance at the local community level, but the agency can collect wastewater samples flowing into its treatment plants via local sewers and the MWRD's intercepting sewers.
 The MWRD maintains the best quality control in sample collection to ensure reliable data production and assists with data interpretation and timely use of data to warn public health departments of possible outbreaks.
-The MWRD has provided plant operating data, pertinent information and mapping data about the sewerage system within the service area, and assisted researchers to assess different sampling frequency and methods for concentration and quantification of virus genetic material in samples.
+The MWRD has provided plant operating data, information and mapping data about the sewerage system within the WRPs, and assisted researchers to assess different sampling frequency and methods for concentration and quantification of virus genetic particles in samples.